fiveruns/memcache-client/README.txt

 === Improving Performance ===

 Performing the CRC-32 ITU-T step to determine which server to use for a given key is VERY slow in Ruby.
-You can get significant performance improvement by compiling the C extension:

-  $ cd lib
-  $ ruby extconf.rb
-  $ make
+RubyGems should compile a native library for performing this operation when the gem is installed.